-- Grid analysis (GA) – It is a useful tool for decision making and is regarding making a choice while considering several factors.
-GA is also known as Decision Matrix Analysis, Pugh Matrix Analysis or MAUT (Multi Attribute Utility Theory).
+- Grid analysis – It is a useful tool for decision making and is regarding making a choice while considering several factors.
+It is also known as ‘Decision Matrix analysis’, ‘Pugh Matrix analysis’, or ‘MAUT’ (Multi Attribute Utility Theory).
 It is particularly powerful where one has a number of alternatives as well as different factors either to choose from or to consider.
-This makes it a good tool for use in those important decisions where there isn’t a clear and obvious preferred option.
+This makes it a good tool for use in those important decisions where there is not a clear and obvious preferred option.

 - Decision tree – It is choosing by valuing different options.
 It provides a highly effective structure within which one can lay out options and investigate the possible outcomes of choosing those options.
 It also helps a person to form a balanced picture of the risks and benefits associated with each possible course of action.

-- Plus minus interesting (PMI) – It is regarding weighing the pros and cons of a decision.
+- Plus minus interesting – It is regarding weighing the pros and cons of a decision.
 Some mind tools focus on selecting a course of action from a range of options.
 Before a person moves straight to action on the selected course of action, it is important to check that it is going to improve the situation.
-PMI is a useful tool for doing this.
+It is a useful tool for doing this.

-- Force field analysis (FFA) – It is analyzing the pressures for and against change.
-FFA is a useful technique for looking at all the forces for and against a decision.
+- Force field analysis – It is analyzing the pressures for and against change.
+It is a useful technique for looking at all the forces for and against a decision.
 In fact, it is a specialized method of weighing pros and cons.
 By carrying out the analysis a person can plan to strengthen the forces supporting a decision and reduce the impact of opposition to it.

 Decision making techniques

 - Inductive reasoning – It is regarding drawing good generalized conclusions.
 It involves making useful generalizations about the environment as a whole, based on limited number of observations.
-It is an important technique that people use to build the models of reality they need to function effectively.
+It is an important technique which people use to build the models of reality that they need to function effectively.
 While conclusions can be wrong if observations are faulty or are drawn from an unrepresentative sample, if properly used, inductive reasoning can be incredibly powerful.
-At the core of inductive reasoning, is the ability to look at outcomes, events, ideas and observations, and draw these together to reach a unified conclusion.
+At the core of inductive reasoning, is the ability to look at outcomes, events, ideas, and observations, and draw these together to reach a unified conclusion.

 - Kepner-Tregoe matrix – It is an approach regarding making unbiased, risk assessed decisions.
 No matter what position one holds, from a director to a messenger, one makes decisions continuously.
 The success is linked to the quality of the decisions one makes.
 Hence decision making is universally important.
 Some decisions clearly have a greater impact than others, but the underlying skill is the same.
 The difference is in the scope and depth of the process one go through to reach the decision.
 One reason why decision making can be so problematic is that the most critical decisions tend to be made in the least amount of time.
 The time pressure results in taking shortcuts, jumping to conclusions, or relying heavily on instinct to guide one’s way.
-Decision making is a skill that can be learned and improved on.
-Somewhere between instinct and over analysis is a logical and practical approach to decision making that does not require endless investigation, but helps one weigh up the options and impacts.
+Decision making is a skill which can be learned and improved on.
+Somewhere between instinct and over analysis is a logical and practical approach to decision making which does not need endless investigation, but helps one weigh up the options and impacts.
 One such approach is called Kepner-Tregoe matrix.
-It provides an efficient, systematic framework for gathering, organizing and evaluating decision making information.
+It provides an efficient, systematic framework for gathering, organizing, and evaluating decision making information.
 The approach was developed by Charles H. Kepner and Benjamin B. Tregoe in the 1960s.

 - The ladder of inference – This is avoiding jumping to conclusions.
-In today’s fast-moving world, one is always under pressure to act now, rather than spend time reasoning things through and thinking about the true facts.
-Not only can this lead him to a wrong conclusion, but it can also cause conflict with other people, who may have drawn quite different conclusions on the same matter.
+In the present day fast-moving world, one is always under pressure to act now, rather than spend time reasoning things through and thinking about the true facts.
+Not only can this lead him to a wrong conclusion, but it can also cause conflict with other people, who have drawn quite different conclusions on the same matter.
 One needs to make sure that his actions and decisions are founded on reality.
 Similarly, when one accepts or challenges other people’s conclusions, he needs to be confident that their reasoning as well as his is firmly based on true facts.
-The Ladder of Inference helps one achieve this.
-Sometimes known as the Process of Abstraction, this technique helps one to understand the thinking steps that can lead him to jump to wrong conclusions, and thus helps him get back to hard reality and facts.
+The ladder of inference helps one achieve this.
+Sometimes known as the ‘Process of Abstraction’, this technique helps one to understand the thinking steps which can lead him to jump to wrong conclusions, and thus helps him get back to hard reality and facts.

 - Nominal group technique – It is prioritizing technique to achieve consensus.
 It is face-to-face group process technique for gaining consensus.
 A typical application is in organizational planning when a group needs to agree priorities in order to assign resources and funds.
-The benefit of the technique is that the group shares and discusses all issues before evaluation, with each group member participating equally in evaluation.
-The evaluation works with each participant nominating his or her priority issues, and then ranking them on a scale of, say, 1 to 10.
+The benefit of this technique is that the group shares and discusses all issues before evaluation, with each group member participating equally in evaluation.
+The evaluation works with each participant nominating his priority issues, and then ranking them on a scale of, say, 1 to 10.

-- Prioritization – It is regarding making best use of your time and resources.
+- Prioritization – It is regarding making best use of the time and resources.
 Prioritization is the essential skill one needs to make the very best use of his own efforts and those of his team.
 It is important when time is limited and demands are many.
 It helps one to allocate his time where it is most needed.
 With good prioritization one can bring order to chaos, massively reduce stress, and move towards a successful conclusion.
-Without it, one will flounder around, drowning in competing demands.
+Without it, one flounders around, drowning in competing demands.
 At a simple level, one can prioritize based on time constraints, on the potential profitability or benefit of the task one is facing, or on the pressure one is under to complete a job.